Hertizch/MetroForSteamAutoUpdater/README.md

+##This project is dead and buried.
+Would not advice attempting to use it.

 # Metro For Steam Auto-Updater
 Automatically updates the Steam Metro skin by BoneyardBrew: http://metroforsteam.com/.
 Should work on all versions of Windows, as long as you have .NET 4.5.2 or higher installed.
 Please report any issues or bugs ;)